xlladdins/xll/docs/Excel4MacrosH-P.md

 | 7             | New workbook with one dialog sheet                                            |
 | Quoted text   | Template.                                                                     |

-Xy\_series    is a number from 0 to 3 that specifies how data is arranged in a chart.
+Xy\_series&nbsp;&nbsp;&nbsp;&nbsp;is a number from 0 to 3 that specifies
+how data is arranged in a chart.

 |                |                                                                                         |
 | -------------- | --------------------------------------------------------------------------------------- |